hk1785/aMiAD/README.md

 ### References

-* Koh H. An adaptive microbiome alpha-diversity-based association analysis method. _Sci Rep_ 2018; 8(18026)
+* Koh H. An adaptive microbiome α-diversity-based association analysis method. _Sci Rep_ 2018; 8(18026)
 * Allen B, Kon M, Bar-Yam Y. A new phylogenetic diversity measure generalizing the Shannon index and its application to phyllostomid bats. _Am Nat_ 2009; 174(2): 236-43.
 * Chao A. Non-parametric estimation of the number of classes in a population. _Scand J Stat_ 1984; 11: 265-70.
 * Chao A, Lee S. Estimating the number of classes via sample coverage. _J Am Stat Assoc_ 1992; 87: 210-17.